CodelineRed/bootstrap-breakpoint/README.md

 }

 if (bootstrapBreakpoint('between', ['sm','lg'])) {
-    // code if window width is is greater equal than sm and lower than lg }
+    // code if window width is greater equal sm and lower than lg }

 if (bootstrapBreakpoint('only', 'xs')) {